know-systemic-racism/ca-leas-data/README.md

 # California Law Enforcement Agencies
 This is a list of California law enforcement agencies that we have gathered and curated for the purpose of finding and tracking policy manuals and military equipment inventories.
+This list was obtained from the [California's Commision on Police Officer Standards and Training](https://post.ca.gov/le-agencies)

 # Long List of LEAs
 - Ref: This is the index number used to disambiguate the LEAs within the Know Systemic Racism Project.
 The SB978 prefix is a legacy prefix that associates this project with the California law requiring that these be posted publicly.
 The following number is purely an index and is not ordered.